dap-biospec/G3F/Demo/readme.md

 ![alt text](https://github.com/dap-biospec/G3F/blob/master/Demo/DemoPictures/Pic_6_Demo.png)

 This fitted data set corresponds to each individual spectrum of each mediator and myoglobin.
-The user is encouraged to compare these results to those of the direct fitting process as a performance check.
-If the fit was successful, these data sets should be the same.

-To plot this data as described in the first example, go to
+To plot this data for easy comparison, go to

 Windows ->New Graph…